charlesportwoodii/www.erianna.com/content/amd-ryzen2-pci-passthrough-vfio-libvirt-ubuntu1804-windows10.md

 1. Can boot directly into Windows from host side.*

    > While you _can_ boot directly into Windows I advise you don't, as it _will_ hose your activation license.
 While this is great for adjusting lighting that requires direct motherboard access (like Asus Aura lighting), it's _terrible_ for just about everything else.
 For instance if your BIOS re-arranges your boot priority when you plug in a USB hard drive and you boot into Windows by mistake you better hope you have a recovery image in place, otherwise you're in for a fun re-install Windows 10 experience.

+> Before November 2018 I was using a physical SSD.

 #### QCOW2 Image